zaiisao/Documentation/en/Interactive Broadcast/windows_video.md

 ## Add the Agora SDK to Your Project

-1. Download the [Windows SDK](https://docs.agora.io/en/Agora%20Platform/downloads), and unzip it.
+1. Download the [Agora SDK for Windows](https://docs.agora.io/en/Agora%20Platform/downloads), and unzip it.
 2. Add the `sdk/include` folder to the INCLUDE directory of your project.
 3. Add the `sdk/lib` folder to the LIB directory of your project, and ensure that agora_rtc_sdk.lib is linked to your project.
 4. Copy all *dll* files under `sdk/dll`  to the directory of your executable file.